-Chris is currently the Senior Data Scientist at OSF HealthCare, where he utilizes machine learning, statistical, natural language processing, and data mining methods to internally construct and deploy industry leading predictive models in a variety of strategic areas.
-He has more than 10 years of experience working in healthcare and holds a MS in Predictive Analytics from Northwestern University, where he focused on advanced modeling techniques and predictive text mining.
+Chris is currently the Direct of Advanced Analytics at OSF Healthcare where he leads a team of data scientists and statisticians who create and deploy industry leading advanced analytics solutions.
+He has more than 12 years of experience working in healthcare and holds a MS in Predictive Analytics from Northwestern University, where he focused on advanced modeling techniques and predictive text mining.

 Chris Franciskovich is speaker of the following sessions:

 Dr. Garberson develops machine learning algorithms to screen for childhood cognitive conditions such as autism at Cognoa.
 This development work ranges from analyses to identify and compensate for defects in data that will be used in machine learning to development and optimization of the algorithms to analyzing clinical study results to validate the performance of the algorithms in real life.

 Prior to joining Cognoa, Dr. Garberson spent two years developing machine learning algorithms for energy and consumer comfort optimization in smart thermostats at a startup called EcoFactor.
 Before that he ran analyses on petabytes of data collected at particle colliders, including the Large Hadron Collider in Switzerland, to search for statistically significant evidence of new fundamental particles and to perform more precise measurements of the properties of existing particles.

 Ford Garberson is speaker of the following session: